Skip to main content

 Video: 2015 John Oxley Library Fellow - Madonna Grehan.
 Something tangible to show our gratitude’: a History of Queenlsland’s Centaur Memorial.

-Historian Thom Blake was awarded with the 2014 John Oxley Library Fellowship for his proposed project Liquid Gold: the history of the Great Artesian Basin in Queensland.
+Historian Thom Blake was awarded with the 2014 John Oxley Library Fellowship for his project Liquid Gold: the history of the Great Artesian Basin in Queensland.
 Thom documented the history of the Great Artesian Basin, with a focus on its social and economic impacts.
-He utilised the collections of the John Oxley Library for his project, including the use of station records, photographs and newspapers.
+He utilised the collections of the John Oxley Library for his project, drawing on station records, photographs, and newspapers to deepen the understanding of the Basin's significance.

 Blogs: